vincentlinzhu/order-pipeline/README.md

     *   Fetches metrics directly from Redis, such as total processed orders, inventory levels, and notification statuses.

+## Authentication

+The application uses a robust, token-based authentication system to secure endpoints and manage users.

+### Key Technologies & Methodologies

+*   **JWT (JSON Web Tokens):** Authentication is handled using JWTs.
+After a user successfully logs in, the API Gateway generates a signed JWT (using HS256) that contains the user's email and an expiration time.
+This token must be included in the `Authorization` header for all subsequent requests to protected endpoints.
+This approach ensures stateless authentication, as the server does not need to store session information.

+*   **Cassandra for User Storage:** User credentials, including their email and a securely hashed password, are stored in a Cassandra database.
+The `users_keyspace.users` table is used for this purpose.

+*   **bcrypt for Password Hashing:** To ensure password security, all user passwords are hashed using the `bcrypt` library before being stored in the database.
+This one-way hashing algorithm is resistant to rainbow table and brute-force attacks.

+*   **Authentication Middleware:** A dedicated middleware is applied to sensitive routes (like `/orders` and `/delete-user`).
+This middleware inspects incoming requests for a valid JWT, verifies its signature and expiration, and extracts the user's identity.
+If the token is valid, the user's email is added to the request context for use by the handler.
+If the token is missing or invalid, the middleware rejects the request with an appropriate HTTP error (401 Unauthorized or 403 Forbidden).

+### Authentication Endpoints

+*   `POST /register`: Creates a new user in the database.
+*   `POST /login`: Authenticates a user and returns a JWT.
+*   `DELETE /delete-user`: Deletes the authenticated user (requires a valid JWT).

 ## High Availability and Resilience

 The API Gateway has been designed to be highly resilient to failures in its downstream dependencies, specifically RabbitMQ.